 January 30, 2019

-The start of a new year means lots of work for marketers, from business planning to finalizing plans you started at the end of last year.
-Integrated sales and marketing budgets are getting finalized, your monthly sales promotions are agreed upon for the year and you’re likely putting the finishing touches on your marketing plans for the year.
+Integrated sales and marketing budgets are getting finalized, your monthly sales promotions are agreed upon for the year and you’re likely putting the finishing touches on your marketing plans for the rest of the year.
 All set, right?
 Not so fast!
 A key component of business planning that many companies seem to gloss over (or—gasp!—don’t even think about) is putting an internal social media policy in writing.

 Smart marketers know that getting buy-in from executives on social media is paramount to a brand’s success.
 They also know that there are many employees that work for the brand that have their own social media profiles, and at some point, will post about their job.
 Estimates from AdWeek say that 47 percent of employees will use social networks at some point to connect with customers.
 However, according to Pew Research Center, 73 percent of companies don’t have an official social media policy.
 Those are the companies that scramble to develop one on the fly in response to PR disasters.